Lusito/blog/src/blog/pages/toilet-papers/173-tagged-template-literals.page.md

 ---
-tags: ["JavaScript", "TypeScript", "Web Development", "Toilet Paper"]
+tags:
+  - "JavaScript"
+  - "TypeScript"
+  - "Web Development"
+  - "Toilet Paper"
 title: "Tagged Template Literals"
 description: >
   A lot of you might have already stumbled over a tagged template literal.